haruzova/eob-pf/docs/LV3/Projects/319-Creating-3D-Digital-Animation.md

 > I like the ghost and how he wiggly (go white boy go!)

 ***What could you improve on, and what part would you do differently next time?***
 > The lighting isn't that visually interesting and looks flat on some parts, and I would probably work on that first.
-I might also give the heart a more interesting appearance like how the ghost is a little transparent, either make it look more item-y by using a voxel approach for the model or make it have a gummy kind of texture
-> The objects aren't very well organised because I totally forgot to do that, which could be improved.
+I might also give the heart a more interesting appearance like how the ghost is a little transparent, either make it look more item-y by using a voxel approach for the model or make it have a gummy kind of texture.
+The objects aren't very well organised because I totally forgot to do that, which could be improved.

 ***What part of the work did you find the most difficult and why?***
-> I struggled somewhat with animating since I've never done it before, and I kept making mistakes like moving the keyframes
+> I struggled somewhat with animating since I've never done it before, and I kept making mistakes like moving the keyframes by accident and forgetting to make things loop or editing the wrong axis.

 ## Devlog
 ### Modelling